Is Ketogenic diet good for Diabetes?

 Also, ketosis and ketoacidosis (one of the notorious complications of diabetes) are very much similar, but one is nutritional and benefitable while the other is an emergency state!
 So, if you are a clumsy diabetic it is highly advisable not to follow a ketogenic diet!

 What about diabetes type 2?
-Is ketogenic diet safe with diabetes type 2?
+Is ketogenic diet good for diabetes type 2?

 So, is ketogenic diet safe with diabetes type 2?
 Absolutely yes!
 In fact, it is considered a treatment for diabetes type 2!
 If you treat obesity, you treat the insulin resistance, you treat diabetes!!
 A win-win situation!!